 We expect all children to follow our Golden Rules at lunchtime.
-Children not following the charter may be given a warning and encouraged to change their behaviour, if this does not happen children may be sent to Time Out.
-There is a Time Out rota, which teachers rotate.
+Children not following the charter will follow the sanctions posters in the same way as the classroom.
+Plenty of warnings should be given to encourage children to change their behaviour.
+If this does not happen children may be sent to Time Out.
+There is a Time Out rota, where a teacher will be allocated.
 There is always a member of SLT on duty every day.